-Would you like time to think?
+Would you like time and space to think?

-In a fast-paced world, it can be hard to find time to think for yourself, to make progress on what matters to you.
-When life is hectic, dedicating time to do that may seem unproductive.
+In a fast-paced world, it can be hard to find time to think for yourself, to pay attention to what matters.

 What if there was a way to think with depth and rigor that could help you reclaim time?

-I’d like to tell you a way that leads to meetings that are dynamic, energising, and productive.
-A way to have meetings that matter.
+I’d like to tell you about a simple yet dependable framework that results in meetings that are dynamic, energising and productive.

 How can a Thinking Environment unlock your finest thinking?

-Do you find that it’s hard to focus on what you need to think about, because of distraction or interruption?
+Let’s start with the component of attention.
+Do you find that it’s hard to focus on what you need to think about, because of distraction or interruption, or because of how you’re being treated by others?

-Having time in a thinking environment is a powerful way to counteract those limitations and distractions.
-It’s an opportunity to think well for yourself in the presence of a listener who promises not to interrupt you, who is interested in what you’ll say, who won’t intervene and start telling you what to do.
-How often do you get the chance to be listened to in that way?
+Having time and space in a thinking environment is a powerful way to counteract those limitations and distractions.
+It is an opportunity to think well for yourself in the presence of a listener who promises not to interrupt you, who is interested and encouraging, who won’t intervene and start telling you what to do.

-When you’re free from distraction, it allows you to think with depth and rigor, enables you to make better decisions.
 When a decision emerges from your own thinking, you will be more confident to take the next step, to make progress.

 What can happen in a Thinking Environment?

-I remember the impact of being listened to with that quality of attention when I attended my first Time To Think course in 2018.
-Having boundaried time to figure out what I wanted to change was empowering.
-It opened my mind to new possibilities.
-Being in the presence of generative attention enabled me make decisions for myself.
-Decisions that I felt secure about and confident to progress.
+I remember the impact of being listened to with that quality of attention the first time I attended a Time To Think course.
+Having time to figure out what I wanted to change was empowering.
+I had the space to open my mind to new possibilities.
+Being in the presence of generative attention enabled me explore what was possible and to make decisions for myself.

 What’s different about a Thinking Environment?

-A world of possibility is contained within the listener’s promise not to interrupt, as outlined by Nancy Kline in her book “The Promise that Changes Everything: I Won’t Interrupt You”.
+A world of possibility is contained within a thinking partner’s promise not to interrupt, as outlined by Nancy Kline in her book “The Promise that Changes Everything: I Won’t Interrupt You”.
 Knowing that you won't be interrupted creates ease, and gives you space to sift through your thoughts, to examine what needs attention.
+Having time to explore what’s in the shadows of your mind, you may uncover what’s holding you back.
+Our thoughts are real but they’re not always true.
+Maybe you’re assuming something that’s not true, and that assumption is holding you back, limiting you.

-Knowing you won’t be interrupted means you can be at ease if you fall silent.
+Knowing you won’t be interrupted means you can be at ease if you fall silent as you think.
 In silence, answers can reveal themselves, truth can be found.
-Something may shift you as you hear yourself verbalise what you’ve thought.
+After a pause, after silence, something may shift you as you hear yourself verbalise what you’ve been thinking.
 Sometimes it's only when you can hear yourself say what you think that you realise the truth .
+The possible is always present but possibilities can be hidden from view.
+If you’re stuck, if your thinking is blocked for some reason, being asked an incisive question can help you break free, break through the wall of doubt to see what's possible.

 If you want time to think for yourself, in an encouraging, non-judgmental environment, free from distraction, if you’d like to know more about what can happen in a Coaching Thinking Session, book a Discovery Call.

-I love the fact that this way of being can be applied in any setting and that these behaviours can be embodied by anyone.
-The Ten Components are behaviours that can unlock higher quality collective thinking for a group or team.
-Using this approach is an uncomplicated way to create interactions where people can feel energised, enthusiastic, and empowered.
+The Ten Components are behaviours that can unlock high-quality collective thinking for a group or a team.
+Creating these conditions is an uncomplicated way for a group or a team to be in a space where they can feel energised, enthusiastic, empowered.

-If you’re frustrated by meetings that don’t deliver results, creating a thinking environment will help you have productive meetings.
-If you’re tired of mediocre thinking and meetings that don’t seem to matter, this is a way to change that.
+If you’re frustrated by meetings that don’t deliver results, creating a thinking environment can help you change that.

-Do you ever find that if you’re put on the spot, if you’re under pressure, it can be hard to think clearly, to come up with your best ideas?
 Feeling threatened can trigger a response, pumping stress hormones of cortisol and adrenaline and slowing down the creative part of the brain, the part that enables strategic thinking and decision making.
-Being in a negative environment can inhibit our ability to think laterally, can limit potential and lead to poorer quality decisions.
-Creating a positive environment keeps those thought-disturbing hormones at bay and allows for higher quality thinking, imaginative thinking.
+Being in a negative environment can inhibit your ability to think laterally, can limit potential and lead to poorer quality decisions.
+Creating a positive environment keeps those thought-disturbing hormones at bay and allows for higher quality thinking.

 If you're in a meeting where not all voices are heard, it means that not all the wisdom and intelligence available is gathered.
 When that happens, opportunities are missed for creative, collective thinking.
 Collaboration is weaker.

-Some people believe that in a fast-paced world, there isn’t time to allow everyone be heard in a meeting, that to do would hinder progress.
+Some people believe that in a fast-paced world, there isn’t time to allow everyone be heard in a meeting, that to do so would hinder progress.
 Using the Thinking Environment framework with boundaried time is a way to structure a meeting that enables constructive, engaged and inclusive discussion.
 Hearing all voices, not only those who speak loudest or longest, enhances the quality of thinking and discussion and delivers better results.
 The thinking will be richer and so will the work.
 On my Foundation course, you can learn how to structure and focus meetings, with an approach to dialogue and discussion that enables you hear from everyone in the room, encouraging their finest thinking.

 In a Thinking Environment, people think so well in the time they have, that the time they have increases.
 As Nancy Kline has said “ finding time to think is not the point.
 Changing the way we treat each other while we are thinking is the point”.